jasp-stats/jasp-desktop/QMLComponents/doc/md_out/qml-jasp-controls-componentslist.md

 - **title** (string) - Title displayed above the list.
 Alias: label.
   Default: "".
 - **source** (var) - Source control for populating rows.
 Default: undefined.
+This can be an id or name (or an array of names/ids) of another controls.
 - **rSource** (string) - R source for populating rows.
 Default: "".
+- **rowComponent** (Component) - One QML component (use Row or
+  <a href="qml-jasp-controls-rowlayout.md" translate="no">RowLayout</a>
+  if more items are needed), that will be repeated for each row.
+In each row, you can use the rowValue, rowLabel, rowType or rowIndex that gives you resp. the value, label, type (if it is a variable) and index linked to each row.
 - **addItemManually** (bool) - Allow user to add/remove rows via buttons.
-Default: false when source is set.
+Default: false when source is set, true otherwise
 - **minimumItems** (int) - Minimum number of rows that must remain.
   Default: 0.
 - **maximumItems** (int) - Maximum number of rows allowed (-1 for unlimited).
 Default: -1.
-- **columns** (int) - Number of grid columns for the component layout.
-  Default: 2 when addItemManually, 1 otherwise.
 - **rows** (int) - Number of grid rows.
 Default: equals row count.
+Read only.
 - **rowSpacing** (real) - Vertical spacing between rows.
 Default: 1.
-- **columnSpacing** (real) - Horizontal spacing between columns.
-  Default: 10.
 - **showAddIcon** (bool) - Show the add-row icon button.
 Default: equals addItemManually.
 - **addIcon** (string) - Icon file for the add button.
 Default: